jimmygitz3/Kejah/DOCUMENTATION_INDEX.md

 ### "I need to deploy this"
 1. Review [QUICK_START.md](QUICK_START.md) for local setup
-2. Check backend/vercel.json for deployment config
+2. Check deployment section in [QUICK_START.md](QUICK_START.md#deployment)
-3. Deploy backend and frontend separately to Vercel
+3. Deploy backend to Node.js hosting and frontend to static hosting

 ### "I need to add a new feature"
 1. Review [STRUCTURE.md](STRUCTURE.md)